Daasanach language: Consonants

+Vowels

 Writing system

 Jim Ness and Susan Ness of Bible Translation and Literacy and Wycliffe Bible Translators devised a practical spelling and published a 1995 alphabet book.
 Yergalech Komoi and Gosh Kwanyangʼ published another alphabet book in 1995.
 An edition of the Gospel of Mark was published in 1997, and other Bible translations were published with this spelling in 1999.

-A revision of this spelling is adopted, replacing the digraph ‹dh› by the d with a horizontal stroke through the bowl ‹ꟈ›.